 Backround

 I graduated in 2006 from the AMR professional jazz school (Geneva, Switzerland) and obtained a degree in music education from the Conservatoire de Musique de Genève that same year.
 I have been teaching students of all ages and levels since 2004.
 I graduated in 2011 from Queens College of New York with a Masters degree in Jazz Performance where I studied with professors David Berkman, Antonio Hart, Michael Mossman, Johannes Weidenmüller and Howard Brofsky.
 Since then, I have been maintaining a private studio in the New York City area, teaching from home and travelling to my students.
 In addition, I teach jazz piano at SummerKeys Music Camp (Lubec, Maine).
-I taught on the piano faculty at the Turtle Bay Music School (NYC) from 2014 to 2019.
+I taught on the piano faculty at the Turtle Bay Music School (NYC) from 2014 to 2019 and am currently on faculty at the Brooklyn Conservatory of Music (BKCM) since 2021.

 Approach